County corrects voting error

 Ector County Elections Administrator Lisa Sertuche said in a phone interview Monday that the county found out about the error from at-large city council candidate Denise Swanner.

 Swanner, a lifelong Odessan, originally filed for the city council seat in District 2, which is where she has lived and voted for about 11 years.
-City Secretary Norma Grimaldo reportedly told Swanner after she turned in her paperwork that she couldn’t run in that district because she lived in District 4.
+Swanner said that after she began getting signatures for her petition, she noticed an error in the district map and called the City Secretary Norma Grimaldo and then reportedly went to the elections office where she found she couldn’t run in that district because she lived in District 4.

 This was news to Swanner because she detailed on her application that she voted there for 11 years following the information on her voter registration card.
 Swanner decided to still seek city office and instead petitioned for the at-large position, which allows Odessans from any area of town to seek the spot.